 Professor John's research has been supported by the National Science Foundation, Semiconductor Research Consortium (SRC), DARPA, Lockheed Martin, AMD, Oracle, Huawei, IBM, Intel, Motorola, Freescale, Dell, Samsung, Texas Instruments, etc..
 She is recipient of NSF CAREER award (1996), UT Austin Engineering Foundation Faculty Award (2001), Halliburton, Brown and Root Engineering Foundation Young Faculty Award (1999), University of Texas Alumni Association Teaching Award (2004), The Pennsylvania State University Outstanding Engineering Alumnus (2011) etc.

-Professor John holds 8 U. S. patents and has published 16 book chapters, 170 refereed journal and conference publications, and approximately 50 workshop papers.
-She has coauthored books on Digital Systems Design using VHDL (Cengage Publishers), Digital Systems Design using Verilog (Cengage Publishers) and has edited a book on Computer Performance Evaluation and Benchmarking (CRC Press).
+Professor John holds 15 U. S. patents and has published 16 book chapters, approximately 300 journal and conference and workshop papers.
+She has coauthored books on Digital Systems Design using VHDL (Cengage Publishers 2007, 2017), Digital Systems Design using Verilog (Cengage Publishers, 2014) and has edited a book on Computer Performance Evaluation and Benchmarking (CRC Press).
 She has also edited three books on workload characterization.

-Professor John is in the editorial board of IEEE-Micro and has served in the past as an associate editor of IEEE Transactions on Computers and IEEE Transactions on VLSI and.
+Professor John is the Editor-in-Chief (EIC) of IEEE MICRO and has served in the editorial boards of IEEE Transactions on Computers, ACM Transactions on Architecture and Code Optimizations (TACO), IEEE Computer Architecture Letters, IEEE Transactions on Sustainable Computing, and IEEE Transactions on VLSI.
 She is a member of IEEE, IEEE Computer Society, ACM, and ACM SIGARCH.
-She is an IEEE Fellow.